mvs-develop/dev.bitshares.works/docs/bts_guide/tutorials/distributed-access-hosting.rst

 .. _distributed-access-to-dex:

-Distributed Access to the BitShares Decentralized  Exchange (DEX)
+Distributed Access to the DNA Decentralized  Exchange (DEX)
 =================================================================

-I hope to encourage and promote more access points and backup WebSocket (wss) gateways for BitShares.
+I hope to encourage and promote more access points and backup WebSocket (wss) gateways for DNA.
 This is the logical progression from `Run your own decentralized exchange <https://steemit.com/bitshares/@ihashfury/run-your-own-decentralised-exchange>`__ post.